 Milk Components: Understanding the Causes and Importance of Milk Fat and Protein Variation in Your Dairy Herd

-Most milk marketing orders in the U.S. now employ a multiple component pricing system that pays producers on the basis of milk fat, true protein, and other dairy solids.
-This new pricing method derives component values from prices for manufactured dairy products (cheese, butter, nonfat dry milk, and dry whey), which rise and fall with changing market conditions.
-As a result, milk component levels have taken on new importance in herd management.
-In addition to being indicators of cow health and nutrition, component levels now directly impact farm income.
+Most milk marketing orders in the U.S. employ a multiple component pricing system that pays producers on the basis of milk fat, true protein, and other dairy solids.
+This pricing method derives component values from prices for manufactured dairy products (cheese, butter, nonfat dry milk, and dry whey), which rise and fall with changing market conditions.
+As a result, milk component levels are important factors in herd management.
+In addition to being indicators of cow health and nutrition, component levels directly impact farm income.
 This factsheet will describe the variation found in production of milk components, factors that contribute to this variation, and strategies to improve component production.

 Generally, fat and protein content of milk are positively correlated within a population of dairy cattle; however, different breeds of cattle vary in average component levels (Table 1).
 Holsteins have the lowest fat and protein content, while Jersey and Guernsey breeds have the highest.
 Because Holsteins produce more milk, they generally have a higher total yield of fat and protein than other breeds.

 |Breed||% Fat||% Protein||F:P1|

 |Source: USDA-AIPL summary of herds on DHI test during 2004.